 Perhaps our favourite is the 360 camera.
 This is included on the N-Connecta and above, letting you hit the button for a view on all sides of the camera.
 It's perfect for seeing how close to the kerb you are, or how well you've managed to park in that tight space.
 If you're worried about driving a car bigger than a thimble then this is really useful aid.

-Taken in the context of its new and most expensive premium tier, however, there's fierce rivals from the likes of Audi with the Q2 and Q3, which offer a drive that's a little more dynamic, while pushing a quality spec at similar prices.
+Taken in the context of its new and most expensive premium tier, however, there are fierce rivals from the likes of Audi Q3, which offer a drive that's a little more dynamic, while pushing a quality spec at similar prices.

-The 2017 Nissan Qashqai is a classic facelift update.
+The 2017 Nissan Qashqai was a classic facelift update.
 There are some external updates that bring premium highlights - like the sharkfin antenna or the Tekna+ silver wing mirror covers - and interior plushness with better leather and great seats.
 In 2018 you get more technology - and it's technology worth having in the interior.